-In March 2001, the IMO adopted the International Convention on Civil Liability for Bunker Oil Pollution Damage, or the "Bunker Convention," which imposes strict liability on ship owners for pollution damage in jurisdictional waters of ratifying states caused by discharges of bunker fuel.
+In 2001, the IMO adopted the International Convention on Civil Liability for Bunker Oil Pollution Damage, or the "Bunker Convention," which imposes strict liability on ship owners for pollution damage in jurisdictional waters of ratifying states caused by discharges of bunker fuel.
 The Bunker Convention also requires registered owners of ships over 1,000 gross tons to maintain insurance in specified amounts to cover their liability for relevant pollution damage.
-The Bunker Convention was ratified by a sufficient number of nations for entry into force, and the Bunker Convention became effective on November 21, 2008.
+The Bunker Convention became effective on November 21, 2008.
+The IMO recently adopted a requirement that vessels traveling through the Antarctic region (waters south of latitude 60 degrees south) must use lower density fuel.
+We do not expect this requirement to affect our operations, which do not involve Antarctic travel.

 The operation of our vessels is also affected by the requirements set forth in the ISM Code.
 The ISM Code requires vessel owners or any other person, such as a manager or bareboat charterer, who has assumed responsibility for the operation of a vessel from the vessel owner and on assuming such responsibility has agreed to take over all the duties and responsibilities imposed by the ISM Code, to develop and maintain an extensive SMS that includes the adoption of a safety and environmental protection policy setting forth instructions and procedures for safe operation and describing procedures for dealing with emergencies.
 The ISM Code requires that vessel operators obtain a "Safety Management Certificate" for each vessel they operate from the government of the vessel's flag state.
 The certificate verifies that the vessel operates in compliance with its approved SMS.
 Currently, our Manager has the requisite documents of compliance and safety management certificates for each of the vessels in our fleet for which the certificates are required by the IMO.
 Our Manager is required to renew these documents of compliance and safety management certificates every five years.
 Compliance is externally verified on an annual basis for the Manager and between the second and third years for each vessel by the applicable flag state.
-Although all our vessels are currently ISM Code-certified, there can be no assurance that such certification will be maintained indefinitely.
+Although all our vessels are currently ISM Code-certified, such certification may not be maintained by all our vessels at all times.